-Our Council Committees make decisions and recommendations for their delegated areas of responsibility.
+Council Committees discuss and put forward recommendations about their delegated areas of responsibility to Council.
+Committees also provide the community an opportunity to address Councillors on matters of interest.
 You can find out more about the Committees at the links below.

 Committees meet on the Monday before the next scheduled Council meeting to discuss and prepare their recommendations.

-Committees start at 2pm in the following order:
+Committees start at 2pm and run in the following order:

 The Committees meet regularly and members of the public are welcome to participate.